Burkina Faso 1-1 Gabon (7-6 pens.): Stallions stun Panthers in dramatic penalty shootout to reach quarters

 With three minutes left to the half-time break, Gabon thought they had levelled the scores after Boupendza’s effort found the back of the net, but it was ruled out by the video assistant referee due to an offside in the build-up play.

-On return from the half-time break, Gabon coach Patrice Neveu made his first substitution, Louis Autchanga coming in to replace Alex Moucketou-Moussounda before Jim Allevinah, paved the way for Denis Bouanga.
+On return from the half-time break, Gabon coach Patrice Neveu made his first substitution, Louis Autchanga coming on to replace Alex Moucketou-Moussounda before Jim Allevinah paved the way for Denis Bouanga.

 The first period of extra time started with the Stallions creating the first chance, Konate attempting to convert a lofted cross but Gabon goalkeeper Jean-Noel Amonome showed his brilliant reflexes to pull off a glorious save and stop the ball from hitting the net.